siqirua/tp/docs/UserGuide.md

 ### Searching students: `findStu`

 Shows all students who match the given search keyword of the specific parameter.
-All the relevant student scores and all graded components will be displayed as well.
+All the relevant student scores will be displayed as well.
+However, the displayed list of graded components will remain unchanged.

-Format: `findStu [s/STUDENT_NO] [n/NAME] [e/EMAIL] [g/TUTORIAL_GRP] [t/TAG]`
+Format: `findStu [s/STUDENT_NO...] [n/NAME...] [e/EMAIL...] [g/TUTORIAL_GRP...] [t/TAG...]`

 * The search is case-insensitive. e.g. `a0123456` will match `A0123456`
 * You can search based on any of the following attributes: name, student number, email, tutorial group or tag.